JeremyRand/namecoin.org/_posts/2016-09-28-lightweight-spv-lookups-beta.md

 tags: [Releases, libdohj Releases]
 ---

 If you watched [my lightning talk at Decentralized Web Summit 2016](https://archive.org/details/DecentralizedWeb20160609pt1?start=21490) (and if you didn't, shame on you -- go watch it right now along with [the other talks](https://archive.org/details/decentralizedwebsummit2016?&sort=publicdate)!), you'll remember that I announced SPV name lookups were working.
-I'm happy to announce that that code is now published *in preliminary form* on GitHub for testing.
+I'm happy to announce that that code is now published *in preliminary form* on GitHub, and binaries are available for testing.

-[Instructions for using the SPV client are available here]({{site.baseurl}}docs/bitcoinj-name-lookups/).
+You can download it at the [Beta Downloads]({{site.baseurl}}download/betas/) page.
 Once installed, it's basically a drop-in replacement for Namecoin Core for any application that does name lookups (such as ncdns).
 Test reports are greatly appreciated so that we can do a proper release sooner.

 Initial syncup using a residential clearnet cable modem connection takes between 5 minutes and 10 minutes, depending on the settings.
 (It is probably feasible to improve this.)
 Lookup latency for `name_show` varies from 2 seconds to 4 milliseconds, depending on the settings.
 (It is also probably feasible to improve this.)